 Someone Has To Pay

 If no one pays for the offense there can be no forgiveness because justice must be satisfied first.
-For God to be both just and the justifier of we who have faith, someone had to pay.
+For God to be both just and the justifier of us, who have faith, someone had to pay.
 God did not ignore justice and simply forgive our sins.
 No, someone had to pay.
 And so Jesus did.

 In the same way, God does not ask you to ignore justice and simply forgive.
 No, He points you to the one who paid for what they did to you.